survivejs/webpack-book/manuscript/building_with_webpack/01_enabling_sourcemaps.md

 ### Enabling Sourcemaps on Browsers

-To use sourcemaps on browsers, you may need to enable sourcemaps them explicitly.
+To use sourcemaps on browsers, you may need to enable sourcemaps explicitly.
 I've listed reference per browser below:

 * [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging)
 * [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map)